Cloud-CV/EvalAI/docs/source/host_challenge.md

 ### Step 5: Upload configuration on EvalAI

 Finally run the `./run.sh` script in the bundle.
 It will generate a `challenge_config.zip` file that contains all the details related to the challenge.
-Now, vist [EvalAI - Host challenge page](https://evalai.cloudcv.org/web/challenge-host-teams) and select/create a challenge host team.
+Now, visit [EvalAI - Host challenge page](https://evalai.cloudcv.org/web/challenge-host-teams) and select/create a challenge host team.
 Then upload the `challenge_config.zip`.

 **Congratulations!** you have submitted your challenge configuration for review and [EvalAI team](https://evalai.cloudcv.org/team) has notified about this.
 [EvalAI team](https://evalai.cloudcv.org/team) will review and will approve the challenge.

-If you have issues in creating a challenge on EvalAI, please feel free to contact us at [team@cloudcv.org](mailto:team@cloudcv.org) create an issue on our [Github issues page](https://github.com/Cloud-CV/EvalAI/issues/new).
+If you have issues in creating a challenge on EvalAI, please feel free to contact us at [team@cloudcv.org](mailto:team@cloudcv.org) create an issue on our [GitHub issues page](https://github.com/Cloud-CV/EvalAI/issues/new).

 ## Host Code upload based challenge